 Watch the new documentary, Kiss the Ground, on Netflix on September 22, 2020 to learn more about carbon sequestration through sustainable farm practices, with an emphasis on healthy soil, plants and livestock.
-Read the two free Earth Gratitude ebooks to learn more.
+Read the two free Earth Gratitude ebooks to learn more sustainable strategies offered by the world's leading experts.
 Click to learn more about The Prince of Wales twin eco-cities.
 Discover Poundbury, Dorset on the Google Arts and Culture pages.

 The Earth Gratitude Project

 All great holidays have rituals.
 The Earth Gratitude Project was launched to honor and give thanks for Mother Earth with a fun net zero celebration on April 22nd each year.
 If we try something new on each Earth Day, it can become the way life is.
 The free Earth Gratitude ebooks offer inspiring projects to consider when planning your Earth Gratitude celebration with your friends and family.
 Why gratitude?
 When we flood our minds with the endorphins of gratitude, we receive the solutions necessary to preserve this beautiful blue ball that we call home.